PodcastsTechnologieThe AI Why with Liam Lawson

 • The AI Why with Liam Lawson

-If you're a founder, operator, or executive trying to keep up with AI, this is your weekly five-minute briefing every Tuesday.
+If you are a founder, operator, or executive trying to stay ahead of AI, this is your weekly AI news briefing every Tuesday.

 Stories Covered This Week: